Why Feedback Cultures Fail — and What Systems Need Instead

 They are adaptive.

-There’s a painful irony in many organizations:
+There is a painful irony in many organizations:

-The more leaders push for “alignment,” the less feedback they get.
+The more leaders push for alignment, the less feedback they get.

-Because “alignment” is often interpreted as:
+Because alignment is often interpreted as:

 • agree publicly